BartJSDev/3DEngine/README.md

-# 🌐 3D Egine visualizer in Canvas
+# 🌐 3D Engine visualizer in Canvas

 A visual experiment using pure JavaScript and HTML Canvas to simulate a rotating 3D object.
 It features interactive 3D rotation based on mouse or touch input, depth sorting, and radial shading for a pseudo-3D look.